Saturday, September 23, 2023

 5. Lohagarh Fort

-Lohagarh FortThe Lohagarh Fort is a significant tourist attraction in Bharatpur, Rajasthan, and is located on an artificial island in the city’s center.
-Every year a massive number of tourists visit this fort because of its attractiveness and majesty.
+The Lohagarh Fort is a significant tourist attraction in Bharatpur, Rajasthan, located on an artificial island in the city’s center.
+Every year, many tourists visit this fort because of its attractiveness and majesty.
 The strong clay exterior walls of the Lohagarh Fort are the fort’s most resilient feature, absorbing all of the Mughal and British soldiers’ firing without issue.
 The fort’s walls are nearly 7 kilometers long, and construction took eight years.

 • Location: Lohagarh Fort, Gopalgarh, Bharatpur, Rajasthan 321001